 It can be easy to become distracted whilst playing the drums, and any random thought may arise and grab your full attention.
 But fortunately drumming is an activity that engages lots of senses that you can refocus your attention to.

-Drumming To Induce Deep Relaxation
+Drumming to Induce Deep Relaxation

 The etymology of the word rhythm originates from the Greek word ‘rhuthmós‘ which means to flow.
 The communication between the brain and the body whilst drumming generates an on-going stream of rhythmic consciousness.

-The powerful, punctuated sounds of drums provide excellent focus for the mind into a meditative and relaxed state, free from worry and fear.
+The powerful, punctuated sounds of drums provide an excellent focus for the mind into a meditative and relaxed state, free from worry and fear.

 The drum’s unique sounds have endorsed their deep-rooted use within meditation practices.
 The brain can easily latch on to the penetrating sounds.